 Before the event we will send you a flag in the post.
 You can write your reason for taking part in the Mind Walk on your flag and wave it proudly while you walk.
 Don't forget to share a picture of your flag with us using the hashtag #TheMindWalk and tagging us on the following channels:

 You can also download a digital copy of the flag to edit and share on your social media pages from the Mind Walk resource centre.

 Wherever we are in the country, we'll be walking united in the fight for mental health - unstoppable together.

 Use the hashtag #TheMindWalk to connect with others who are doing their own Mind Walk.
 Share your photos and stories on social media and make sure to tag Mind in your posts so we can see how your walk is going too.

-You can also join The Mind Walk Facebook group, which is only for people taking part in The Mind Walk.
-The group will be open in the weeks leading up to the event date.
+You can also join the Mind Walk Facebook group, which is only for people taking part in the Mind Walk.

 If you feel unwell or become injured during your walk, please do not continue.
 Tell someone you are taking part and have someone on hand to call in case you can no longer continue your walk.